Imagine, I ask you to volunteer for something. Would you help me?

 You would probably change your mind.
 It happens most of the time.
 As humans, we are naturally more interested in doing things that have some benefit to us.

-An app by the name Zeles is using the same tactic to help people come forward and assist others.
+A volunteering app by the name Zeles is using the same tactic to help people come forward and assist others.
 While there are already apps like Sgcares that are making it easy for people to volunteer, Zeles stands out by offering incentives in return.

-57 years old Ms. Chen Yew Nah is the brain behind this amazing app concept.
+57 years old Ms. Chen Yew Nah is the brain behind this amazing volunteer mobile app concept.
 She is the Managing director of Zeles Network that connects individuals, companies, and volunteer organizations for various causes.

 You can avail incentives after you’ve volunteered for an event which can anything like free pastries from Delifrance or a free cable ride from Sentosa Development Corporation (SDC).
 It’s just like a box of surprises.
 You never know what you’re going to get.